SpawW/everyz/README.md

     - Translation update
     - Fix bug in popup.php for zabbix versions (3.2 and 3.0)
     - Update costs module to work with new Zabbix 3.4 database structure
+* 1.1.5 - 20171005
+    - Host Import:
+    -- Now can import with inventory fields
+    -- Default inventory mode now is automatic